제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 6 (Provision and Use of the Service)

-- The Customer may use the Service through the Company’s mobile application (hereinafter referred to as the “Application”).
-The Service is provided as follows:
+① The Customer may use the Service through the Company’s mobile application (hereinafter referred to as the “Application”).
+The details of the Service are as follows:

 - The Customer selects the destination country and remittance type in the Application and enters the remittance currency, amount, and information of both sender (Customer) and recipient (name, address, account number, etc.) to request a remittance.

-- After entering the Customer’s account information and submitting a remittance request, the designated amount is transferred from the Customer’s account to the Company’s account.
+- After the Customer enters account information and submits a request, the designated amount is transferred from the Customer’s account to the Company’s account.

-- The Company provides the Customer with the remittance request information via the Application.
+- The Company provides the remittance request information to the Customer via the Application.

 Article 7 (Designated Account)

-- The Company shall post the information regarding the Designated Account on the Application and keep such information up to date.
+② The Company shall post the information regarding the Designated Account on the Application and keep it up to date.

 Article 8 (Fees)

-① When the Company receives a service use request from a Customer, it shall provide the Customer with details of the fees (hereinafter referred to as “Fees”), broken down by each component such as currency exchange fees, remittance fees, and foreign intermediary payment fees.
+① When receiving a service request, the Company shall provide the Customer with details of the fees (hereinafter referred to as “Fees”), broken down by components such as currency exchange fees, remittance fees, and foreign intermediary payment fees.

-② The Company shall give prior notice and post information regarding Fees on its website and application, and shall keep such information up to date.
+② The Company shall give prior notice and post information regarding Fees on its website and Application and keep it up to date.

-③ The Fees are subject to change.
-Details can be found on the Company’s website and application.
+③ Fees are subject to change.
+Details can be found on the Company’s website and Application.

 Article 9 (Applicable Exchange Rate)

-① When the Company receives a service use request from a Customer, it shall provide the applicable exchange rate information to the Customer.
+① When receiving a service request, the Company shall provide the applicable exchange rate information to the Customer.

-② The Company shall post information regarding the applicable exchange rate on its application, and keep such information up to date.
+② The Company shall post the applicable exchange rate on the Application and keep it up to date.

 Article 10 (Amount of Payment and Receipt)

-① If the Customer makes a deposit to the designated account via Open Banking after applying for the Service, the Company shall deduct the Fees, convert the remaining amount into foreign currency, and process the remittance to the recipient designated by the Customer.
+① If the Customer makes a deposit to the Designated Account via Open Banking, the Company shall deduct the Fees, convert the remaining amount into foreign currency, and process the remittance to the designated recipient.

-② When the Company receives a service use request from a Customer, it shall provide the Customer with information on the amount of payment or receipt, both in Korean won and foreign currency.
+② The Company shall provide information on the payment or receipt amount in both Korean Won (KRW) and foreign currency.

 Article 11 (Processing Time)

-① When the Company receives a service use request from a Customer, it shall provide information on the estimated time required for payment or receipt.
+① The Company shall provide information on the estimated time required for payment or receipt upon receiving a service request.

 Article 12 (Modification or Cancellation of Remittance)

-① The Customer may apply to the Company via the application to modify or cancel a transaction that has not yet been received in the local country.
-However, if the remittance has already been processed and deposited into the recipient’s account, such modification or cancellation cannot be requested.
+① The Customer may apply to modify or cancel a transaction that has not yet been received in the local country via the Application.
+However, a transaction cannot be modified or cancelled if it has already been successfully deposited into the recipient’s account.

-② If additional remittance fees or costs arise due to modifications requested by the Customer, the Company may charge the Customer such additional fees or costs.
+② If additional fees or costs arise due to modifications requested by the Customer, the Company may charge the Customer for such costs.

-③ When the Company receives a request from the Customer to modify or cancel a remittance, it shall process the request and notify the Customer of the result.
+③ The Company shall process the modification or cancellation request and notify the Customer of the result.

 Article 13 (Notification of Remittance Result)

-When the remittance has been completed and received in the local country, the Company shall immediately notify the Customer of the result through the application or via the contact information registered in advance by the Customer.
+When the remittance is completed and received in the local country, the Company shall immediately notify the Customer via the Application or the contact information registered in advance.

 Article 14 (Compensation for Damages)

-If damage is caused to the Customer due to a reason attributable to the Company, the Company shall compensate for general damages as prescribed under the Civil Act.
+If damage is caused to the Customer due to reasons attributable to the Company, the Company shall compensate for general damages as prescribed under the Civil Act.
 Special damages shall be compensated only if the Company was aware of or could have been aware of the circumstances.

 Article 15 (Refund)